-Figure 7 illustrates the evaluation in DAS-3.
+Figure 7(a) illustrates the evaluation in DAS-3.
 We first warm up the system by adding 25 EBs every 10 seconds.
 The full load is reached after 200 seconds.
 After running the system normally for a while, one LTM server is shutdown to simulate a failure at time 504 seconds.
-Figure 7(a) shows that the system recovers from the failure and the transaction throughput returns to the previous level.
-At the same time, as shown in Figure 7(b), a few transactions are aborted because the incoming transactions that accessed the failed LTM must be rejected during the recovery process.
-Afterwards, at time 846 seconds, we simulate a network partition lasting for 5 minutes.
-When we restore the network partition, the system recovers and returns to the previous level of transaction throughput.
+After the LTM failure it takes 18.6 seconds for the system to return to the previous level of transaction throughput.
+This duration is composed of: